noah-nuebling/mac-mouse-fix/README.md

 ## Features

 * Switch between Spaces, activate Mission Control, trigger Quick Look, or use the side buttons to navigate through pages in your browser.
 All of that and more.
 Right from your mouse.
-* Smooth Scrolling algorithm that strikes a perfect balance between fluidity and control.
+* Smooth Scrolling algorithm that strikes a great balance between fluidity and control.
 Allows you to change mouse scrolling direction independently of trackpad scrolling direction.
 * 100% free, light on system resources, and fully open source.
-Plugs into System Preferences.
 There is no status bar item.
 Mouse Fix aims to be as clutter free as possible.

 ---
-If you have suggestions or feature requests, please send me an email or open an issue here on GitHub.
+If you have suggestions or feature requests, please use the [Mac Mouse Fix Feedback Assistant](https://noah-nuebling.github.io/mac-mouse-fix-feedback-assistant/?type=other)
-Any feature that solves a common problem of 3rd party mouse users on macOS might be a good fit for Mac Mouse Fix.